oxylus-tech/oxylus/docs/source/guide/20-frontend.rst

 Oxylus uses the following frameworks: Vue (composition API), Vuetify, Pinia, Pinia-ORM.
 A client application is a javascript/typescript Vite project.

-The basic project structure looks like this:
+The basic project structure looks like this (from the app folder):

 .. code-block:: bash